redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### Login and Logout Options

-When using the Azure AD client, `login` take `options` that can be used to override the client config.
+When using the Azure Active Directory client, `login` take `options` that can be used to override the client config.
 See [loginPopup](https://pub.dev/documentation/msal_js/latest/msal_js/UserAgentApplication/loginPopup.html) or see [full class documentation](https://pub.dev/documentation/msal_js/latest/msal_js/UserAgentApplication-class.html#constructors).

 +++